-How Effective Is LVP Flooring of Hallmark Floors?
+How Good is the LVP Flooring of Hallmark Floors?

 Not all vinyl plank is created equal.